 Central Concepts of Hypnotherapy

-Hypnotherapy relies on a model of the mind that includes conscious and subconscious parts.1 These two parts work together to both generate problems and create their solutions.
-The concepts of these two categories of mind serve as a useful metaphor to help people elicit the positive changes they want.
+Hypnotherapy relies on a model of the mind that includes conscious and subconscious parts.1 These two parts work together to generate problems and create solutions, serving as a useful metaphor to help people elicit the positive changes they want.

 Generally speaking, the conscious mind is very focused, like a laser pointer.
-It is limited to that which it is paying attention to at any given moment.
-For example, the conscious mind may be intensely focused on a specific task, such as driving a car in a new neighborhood, while ignoring all other sensory input.
-On the other hand, the subconscious mind is always receiving, processing, and storing information, whether we are aware of it or not.
+For example, the conscious mind may intensely focus on a specific task, such as driving a car in a new neighborhood, while ignoring all other sensory input.
+On the other hand, the subconscious mind constantly receives, processes, and stores information, whether we are aware of it or not.

-Sometimes mistaken beliefs and counter-productive habits get “stuck” in the subconscious.
-This can give rise to a variety of adverse conditions including sleep disorders, anxiety, and unnecessary stress.
+Sometimes mistaken beliefs and counter-productive habits get stuck in the subconscious, giving rise to various conditions, including sleep disorders, anxiety disorders, and unnecessary stress.

-In the state of hypnosis, when the subconscious mind is more active and accessible, the hypnotherapist’s aim is to help the person resolve the issues that have become problematic.
-Through relaxation, guided imagery, positive hypnotic suggestions, and other methods, a hypnotherapist can reprogram unwanted habits, beliefs, or behaviors that cause stress.
+In the state of hypnosis, when the subconscious mind is more active and accessible, the hypnotherapist aims to help the person resolve the issues that have become problematic.
+A hypnotherapist can reprogram unwanted habits, beliefs, or behaviors that cause stress through relaxation, guided imagery, positive hypnotic suggestions, and other methods.

 Who Can Benefit From Hypnosis for Stress?

-Hypnotherapy is right for anyone who is open and amenable to following the suggestions of a hypnotherapist.
-In order to determine if hypnosis is suitable for a particular person, a series of suggestibility tests may be administered by the therapist.
-However, a recent study on standardized methods for testing suggestibility showed that these methods can be highly subjective.2 Therefore, it can be helpful to keep an open mind and test the process out for yourself.
-If you don’t believe you’re open to the idea of hypnosis, it probably is not a suitable technique for you.
+Hypnotherapy is appropriate for anyone open and amenable.
+The therapist may administer suggestibility tests to determine if hypnosis suits a particular person.
+However, a recent study on standardized methods for testing suggestibility showed that these methods can be highly subjective.2 Therefore, keep an open mind and test the process for yourself.

 Some people come seeking hypnosis treatment for stress with expectations and preconceived notions about what hypnotherapy is.
 This can inhibit the success of the treatment.